-- The Sin Vessel of Gluttony is a wine glass.
+- In the Evillious Chronicles, the sin vessel of Gluttony is a wine glass.
 So, yeah.
-Not that its owner used it for wine all the time...
+Not that Banica used it for wine all the time...

-- A character from Ace Attorney materializes a brandy balloon from Hammer Space for the sole purpose of swirling it evilly in front of Phoenix immediately after being exposed as a villain.
+- A character from Ace Attorney whips a brandy balloon out for the sole purpose of swirling it evilly in front of Phoenix immediately after being exposed as a villain.
 What makes this particularly strange is that he pulls it out in a jail's visitation room.

-- Fatman, the bizarrely hedonistic mad bomber boss in Metal Gear Solid 2, carries around a glass of red wine and drinks it as you fight him.
+- Fatman, the bizarrely hedonistic mad bomber boss in Metal Gear Solid 2: Sons of Liberty, carries around a glass of red wine and drinks it as you fight him.
 Needless to say, it makes a mess of his blast suit in the end.